Severe weather terminology (Canada): Thunderstorm Outlooks

 Thunderstorm Outlooks are issued by each regional Storm Prediction Centre for their respective regions, typically starting in May and ending in September.
 Thunderstorm Outlooks are issued for every province and territory except Nunavut.

-This product remains experimental, and as such, there is no official spot to find the product.
-They are typically found on official Environment and Climate Change Canada Twitter accounts for the respective provinces.
+The outlooks detail the risk of thunderstorms, with the risk categories ranging from minor, moderate, high, and extreme.
+The outlooks forecast the types of severe weather (including tornadoes, funnel clouds, damaging winds, large hail, and heavy rain).

 Related weather scales as defined by Environment Canada

 Enhanced Fujita Scale

 The Enhanced Fujita Scale (EF) is a scale for rating tornado intensity based on the damage on human-built structures and vegetation.
 While the United States adopted the Enhanced Fujita Scale in 2007, Environment Canada continued to use the original Fujita Scale to assess tornado intensity until April 18, 2013, when the agency adopted the Enhanced Fujita Scale.
 Tornadoes exceeding F2/EF2 intensity are rare in Canada, although some tornadoes, such as the Edmonton Tornado in 1987, have been as strong as F4.
 The only F5/EF5 tornado recorded in Canada to date was the Elie, Manitoba tornado in 2007.